 While aging in the upper face may make some individuals appear tired, signs of aging in the lower face can be even more obvious indications of time taking a toll.
 The jowls or turkey neck can make someone look older than they feel.
 Patients who struggle with sagging skin in the lower face can turn to Dr. Elisa Burgess in her Lake Oswego, OR practice to undergo a facelift to correct the issue.
 There are multiple reasons people undergo facelifts, including:

-- To correct signs of aging in the lower face and neck
+- To correct signs of aging in the lower face

 - To remove excess fat

 - To redrape the skin of the lower face

 Am I an ideal candidate for a facelift in Portland?

 The ideal patients for these surgeries are those who choose them to correct sagging jowls, deep nasolabial folds, excess skin in the lower face, fat deposits of folds in the neck, or a general sagging of the face.
 Oftentimes facelifts are done in conjunction with neck lifts.
 This is because improving only one area and not the other area may bring disharmony to the face and neck region.

 Ideal patients should also be healthy, nonsmokers, and are usually between 40 and 60 years old.
 Patients who struggle with high blood pressure, issues with blood clotting, or a tendency to form excessive scars should first consult their surgeon to make sure they are candidates for a facelift.

 In general, patients who undergo facelift procedures in Portland look the same but significantly younger.
 The goal is to restore the patient to a more youthful, but still natural appearance.

 What will the facelift Portland procedure be like?